itu-tid/lecture-notes/Lectures/T1-Intro-to-React.md

-## Responding to Events
+## Event Handling

 ### Interactive apps must handle events: click, type, mouse move, screen touch, etc.

+This is the main job of your UI app.

 ### Built-in components (e.g. `<button>`) support built-in events (e.g. `onClick`, etc.).

 Associating event handlers with events is done with the attribute in curly brackets syntax, as above.
 (See [onClick example](https://react.dev/learn/responding-to-events#adding-event-handlers).)

-Event handlers
-- are defined inside components
-- have usually names starting with `handle`...

-WARNING: Know the difference between calling a function and passing a reference to it
+#### WARNING: You must know the difference between calling a function and passing a reference to it!
+### Event handlers are defined inside components

+### Handlers have usually names starting with `handle`...

 ### **Event handlers always receive an event as argument**